andfaulkner/mad-utils/README.md

 *   WIP

 ### append (arr1: any[] | any, arr2: any[] | any) => any[]
-*   append all items in arr2 to the end of arr1 (non-mutatively) and return it.
+*   Append all items in arr2 to the end of arr1 (non-mutatively) and return it.
 *   If either arr1 or arr2 are undefined, it ignores it and just returns the other.
-*   If both are undefined, it returns []
+*   If both are undefined, it returns [].
 *   If a non-array value besides null is given, it wraps the item in an array before performing the concatenation.

 Namespace : collection  (Alias: coll)